bsdrks/graaf/README.md

 ### Depth-First Search

-A depth-first search explores the vertices of an unweighted digraph in order of their depth from a source.
+A depth-first search explores an unweighted digraph's vertices in order of their depth from a source.

 - [`Dfs`] iterates the vertices.
 - [`DfsDist`] iterates the vertices and their distance from the source.